On 3-manifolds that are boundaries of exotic 4-manifolds: Knot and concordance surgery

 \section{Knot and concordance surgery}

-In \cite{Akbulut02}, Akbulut introduced concordance surgery using self-concordance in $S^3$.
-Here we discuss the generalized version of concordance surgery using self concordance in a homology sphere, introduced by Juh\'{a}sz and Zemke in \cite{JZ18}.
+Concordance surgery is a generalization of Fintushel-Stern's knot surgery \cite{FS98}; see \cite{Akbulut02, Tange05}.
+Here we discuss the generalized version of concordance surgery using self-concordance in a homology sphere, introduced by Juh\'{a}sz and Zemke in \cite{JZ18}.